nprost/supervised_missing/README.md

 **consistency** is used for figure 5 (section 6).
 There are three files as for the boxplot, but in addition, approximate Bayes rates are computed in *bayesrates.R* with oracle multiple imputation, as detailed in the paper.

-To run *script_boxplot.R* (or *script_consistency.R*) with 20 jobs to parallelize the "for" loop and 10 threads per forest/boosting, do
+To run *script_boxplots.R* (or *script_consistency.R*) with 20 jobs to parallelize the "for" loop and 10 threads per forest/boosting, do

 ```bash
 Rscript script_boxplots.R 20 10